|

 Ambivalence on Climate Change

 For several years, marketers have been inundated by research studies purporting to prove that customers and potential buyers want and expect the companies they do business with to take actions to address environmental and social issues.
-I discussed a few of the more recent studies in my post about purpose marketing from earlier this year.
+I discussed a few of the more recent studies in

 The February 2022 edition of The CMO Survey included several questions relating to climate change, and the responses are likely to be disappointing to those who believe business organizations should play a more active role in protecting the environment.